hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 * `authentication_type` - How to authenticate users who access local diagnostics APIs.

-* `https_server_certificate_url` - A versionless certificate URL, which used to secure local access to packet core diagnostics over local APIs by the kubernetes ingress.
+* `https_server_certificate_url` - The versionless certificate URL used to secure local access to packet core diagnostics over local APIs by the Kubernetes ingress.

 ---